 Children of Bodom

-The group’s final lineup, which included the charismatic Alexi Laiho (lead guitar, lead vocals), Jaska Raatikainen (drums), Henkka Seppälä (bass), Janne Wirman (keyboard), and Daniel Freyberg, was formed in 1993 Ten studio albums, two live albums, two EPs, two compilation albums, and one DVD were all published by the band.
+The group’s final lineup, which included the charismatic Alexi Laiho (lead guitar, lead vocals), Jaska Raatikainen (drums), Henkka Seppälä (bass), Janne Wirman (keyboard), and Daniel Freyberg, was formed in 1993.

-Follow the Reaper, the group’s third studio album was the first of the group’s studio albums to be certified as gold in Finland.
-Subsequent studio albums also achieved this distinction.
-Their subsequent four albums debuted at the top of the Finnish album charts[1] and also achieved positions on the Billboard 200 in the United States.
+Follow the Reaper, the group’s third studio album, was the first of the group’s studio albums to be certified as gold in Finland.
+Their following studio albums also achieved this distinction.
+Their subsequent four albums debuted at the top of the Finnish album charts, achieving positions on the Billboard 200 in the United States.
 They rank among the top in Finland.

-The band was initially heavily influenced by heavy metal bands like Black Sabbath and others, however, their discography demonstrates that there is no uniformity of style that can be used to define their work.
+The band was initially heavily influenced by heavy metal bands like Black Sabbath and others; however, their discography demonstrates that no uniformity of style can be used to define their work.
 This is especially evident in their fifth album, “Are You Dead Yet?” which was the result of a constant transition of genres and has a very strong connection with industrial music.
 It ends with a paragraph.

 Alexi Laiho is among the most missed “fallen heroes” in Metal history due to his charismatic personality and immense talent as a guitarist